 Research suggests people who practice delayed gratification benefit in all sorts of ways.
 In the 1960s, a Stanford psychologist named Walter Mischel set up an experiment.
 He placed a marshmallow in front of children between the ages of 3 and 5 before leaving the room.

 What did Mischel discover?
-The children who waited longer to eat the marshmallow fared better in life.
+The children who showed a tendency to delay gratification and wait longer to eat the marshmallow fared better in life.
 Relative to the kids who ate it right away, they earned better grades in schools, were more likely to go to college, enjoyed greater self-confidence, and were less likely to struggle with drug problems later in life.

 In both personal and professional life, delayed gratification is a smart strategy.